runebaas/switzerlan-rules/rules/tournaments/osu.md

 These rules apply to all participants of the osu! tournament (hereinafter "osu" or "Game").

 The rules may be available in several languages.
-If the individual versions differ, the English version is considered the source of the truth.
+If the individual versions differ, the English version is considered the correct version.

 ## Tournament Information